INoTime/contao-docker-local-development/README.md

 "docker build ." in the directory of the Dockerfile.

 <h3>All services were finally started</h3>
-When all services were finally started you can access the several services
+When all services were finally started you can access the several services<br/>
 - the Contao CMS web server is running on https://localhost:4433 or http://localhost:8080<br/>
 - phpMyAdmin is running on http://localhost:8081<br/>